Political history of the Philippines: Commonwealth era

-Post-independence era
+Two-party system

 The impact of the war led to a weaker civil service and a reduction in the dominance of Manila, with provincial politicians gaining political power and in some cases de facto autonomy.
 Many leveraged their provincial power to engage in national politics.
 Muslim leaders who had resisted Japanese occupation were rewarded with local political office, and others successfully ran for Congress.
 Eventually, many throughout the country who had collaborated with the Japanese were pardoned in 1948 and 1953.
 Universal suffrage saw an expansion of voter participation, although power remained concentrated in the hands of a small elite.
 Despite the landed elite continuing to dominate the legislature, a diversifying post-war economy saw politicians who were not primarily from agricultural backgrounds come to executive power.
 By the late 1960s this had largely brought an end to the land-based cacique democracy patronage system.
 Political offices became lucrative by themselves, and patronage became more reliant on access to government funds.
 Continued American economic and military support lessened the dependence of the executive on the legislature.
 These changes did not shift the overall shape of Filipino politics, which remained a two-party system dominated by a narrow elite.
 The winner of the Presidency tended to also take control of both houses of Congress.
 There was little policy difference between the two parties, and defections were common.
 Patronage, fraud, and voter suppression were common methods of maintaining power.

 Roxas succumbed to a heart attack in 1948, allowing Vice President Elpidio Quirino to rule the country for the next six years, after winning in 1949.
 The continuing threat of the Hukbalahap led Defence Secretary Ramon Magsaysay to use the military to guard polling stations in the 1951 Senate election, an election which was as a result considered quite fair.
 During his term in office, Quirino sought to significantly expand executive power.
 Election concerns led to the National Citizens' Movement for Free Elections being formed, an early example of civil society organization that prominently included World War II veterans.
 This movement was supported by the United States, who desired the Philippines to be an example of democracy as the Cold War reached Asia, and by the Catholic Church.
 Quirino's Liberal government was widely seen as corrupt and was easily beaten by Ramon Magsaysay in the 1953 election.
 Magsaysay, who oversaw the surrender of the Hukbalahap, was massively popular.
 Magsaysay implemented a plan to settle surrendered Hukbalahap rebels in Mindanao.
 This cemented a demographic shift in Mindanao from having a Muslim majority to having a Christian majority.
 The expression of class-based politics shifted towards more moderate groups, such as the Federation of Free Farmers and the Federation of Free Workers.
 During his rule, Magsaysay also expanded the role of the military in his administration, believing them to be reliable.